Ground Reports

 Aug 14, 2023, 06:00 PM | Updated 08:17 PM IST

-• The Justice Saxena report wholly attributes the violence to communal politics played by some Muslim political leaders.
+• Unlike the popular narrative, the Justice Saxena report attributes the violence to communal politics played by some Muslim political leaders.

 • Here is the narration of events as happened in the 1980 violence.

-• Last week, the Uttar Pradesh government tabled in the Assembly a judicial commission report in the 1980 Moradabad riots, triggering a political slugfest on the timing of its release.
+• Last week, the Uttar Pradesh government tabled in the Assembly a judicial commission report on the 1980 Moradabad riots, triggering a political slugfest on the timing of its release.

 The report was prepared by a retired judge of the Allahabad high court, Justice MP Saxena, in the aftermath of the riots and was commissioned by the then Congress government led by chief minister VP Singh.